aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/examine-presentation/_index.md

 System.out.println(info3.getLoadFormat()); // ODP
 ```

-## **Getting the Properties of a Presentation**
+## **Get a Presentation Properties**

-This sample code in Java shows you how to get a presentation’s properties (information about the presentation):
+This Java code shows you how to get a presentation’s properties (information about the presentation):

 ```java
 IPresentationInfo info = PresentationFactory.getInstance().getPresentationInfo("pres.pptx");